slak44/ckompiler/README.md

    The edges are collapsed such that the control flow the graph represents is unchanged.
 This is done in a loop until no more collapsing can be done;
-   removing an empty block may also allow us to remove a previously un-removeable block (this case is in the example above, with the two blocks that come after the return).
+   removing an empty block may also allow us to remove a previously un-removable block (this case is in the example above, with the two blocks that come after the return).

    See `collapseEmptyBlocks` in [ControlFlowGraph.kt][cfg], and